 PNH is considered a chronic disease meaning that it lasts a long time.
 The only potential cure is a bone marrow transplant (BMT).
 However, a BMT carries many risks and is not an option for many people.
 Other treatments are designed to ease symptoms and prevent problems.
 These may include:

-This is most people’s first question, along with “want can I expect to happen.”
+This is most people’s first question, along with “what can I expect to happen.”
 The doctor’s answer is called a prognosis (an educated guess about the likely course of your disease and how long you might live).
 Because each person is unique, and each person’s disease is different, a prognosis can be difficult to make.
 Also, how a disease progresses over time is unpredictable, and less is known about rare diseases than common diseases.

 Whether you are an aplastic anemia, MDS or PNH patient, you need to talk to your doctor about your prognosis.
 This may be hard to hear, but getting a prognosis will give you key information about the treatment decisions you need to make so you can plan for the future.